AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

 :ref:`Attribute Update` to express this concisely).
 With this loop invariant,
 |GNATprove| is able to prove the postcondition of ``Update_Range_Arr_Zero``,
-namely that all elements between ``First`` and ``Last`` have been zeroed out, and that other elements have not been modified (using a combination of :ref:`Attribute Old` and :ref:`Attribute Update`):
+namely that all elements between ``First`` and ``Last`` have been zeroed out, and that other elements have not been modified:

 .. literalinclude:: results/update_range_arr_zero.prove
    :language: none